 Flower: Showy, Fragrant

-‘Perry’s Giant Sunburst’ is a large-flowered lotus that typically grows 4-6’ tall in shallow water and spreads by thickened rhizomes rooted in the mud.
-This is a marginal aquatic perennial that features rounded, parasol-like, upward-cupped, waxy green leaves (4-16” across) that appear above the water on long petioles which attach at the middle of the leaf underside (peltate).
-Large, cupped, very fragrant, double, yellow flowers (10-12” diameter) appear in summer on stiff stems above the foliage.
+Nelumbo nucifera is commonly called sacred lotus in reference to the sacred and symbolic status the flower holds in Buddhism and Hinduism.
+It is native to Asia and Australia.
+It is a large-flowered lotus that typically grows 3-6’ tall in shallow water and spreads by thickened rhizomes rooted in the mud.
+This is a marginal aquatic perennial that features rounded, parasol-like, upward-cupped, waxy green leaves (to 2’ across) that appear above the water on long petioles which attach at the middle of the leaf underside (peltate).
+Large, cupped, fragrant, pink or white flowers (8-12” diameter) appear in summer on stiff stems above the foliage.
 Each flower blooms for about three days, opening in the morning and closing at night each day.
 Flowers are followed by nut-like fruits that are imbedded in the flat surface of a turbinate (inversely conical) receptacle (2-3” diameter) which resembles the shape of a watering can rose.
 Receptacles acquire a woody texture when dried (suggestive of wasps’ nests) and are highly prized for dried flower arrangements.
 The rhizomes, leaves and seeds of lotus are edible and are sometimes used in Asian cooking.
-The species (N. nucifera) is commonly called sacred lotus in reference to the sacred and symbolic status the flower holds in Buddhism and Hinduism.

 Flowers, seed receptacles and foliage are all unique, attractive and interesting additions to a water garden or pond.